-Below are some of top 10 superfoods for that will provide your body with the fuel it needs to help you reach your fitness goals.
+Below are some of the top 10 superfoods that will provide your body with the fuel it needs to help you reach your fitness goals.

 When combined with a customized fitness plan from a qualified weight loss coach, they are a powerful boost to your weight loss effort.